jfree/jfreechart/README.md

          - tooltip and item label generators now use MessageFormat class;
          - added new XYBarDataset class;
          - added transparency support to PNG export;
-         - numerous other small enhancements and bug fixes, see the CHANGELOG.txt file for more details;
+         - numerous other small enhancements and bug fixes;

 ##### Version 0.9.16 (09-Jan-2004)
          - this release contains bug fixes and some minor feature